 The Board of Governors may, at any time, call upon a Reserve Bank for additional security to adequately collateralize outstanding Federal Reserve notes.
 To satisfy the obligation to provide sufficient collateral for outstanding Federal Reserve notes, the Reserve Banks have entered into an agreement that provides for certain assets of the Reserve Banks to be jointly pledged as collateral for the Federal Reserve notes issued to all Reserve Banks.
-In the event that this collateral is insufficient, the Federal Reserve Act provides that

-Federal Reserve notes become a first and paramount lien on all the assets of the Reserve Banks.
+In the event that this collateral is insufficient, the Federal Reserve Act provides that Federal Reserve notes become a first and paramount lien on all the assets of the Reserve Banks.
 Finally, Federal Reserve notes are obligations of the United States government.

-- "Federal Reserve notes outstanding, net" in the Statements of Condition represents the Bank's Federal Reserve notes outstanding, reduced by the Bank's currency holdings of \$3,779 million and \$4,018 million at December 31, 2012 and 2011, respectively. - At December 31, 2012 and 2011, all Federal Reserve notes issued to the Reserve Banks were fully collateralized.
-At December 31, 2012, all gold certificates, all special drawing rights certificates, and \$1,110 billion of domestic securities held in the SOMA were pledged as collateral.
-At December 31, 2012, no investments denominated in foreign currencies were pledged as collateral.
+"Federal Reserve notes outstanding, net" in the Statements of Condition represents the Bank's Federal Reserve notes outstanding, reduced by the Bank's currency holdings of \$3,161 million and \$3,779 million at December 31, 2013 and 2012, respectively.

+At December 31, 2013 and 2012, all Federal Reserve notes outstanding, reduced by the Reserve Bank's currency holdings, were fully collateralized.
+At December 31, 2013, all gold certificates, all special drawing rights certificates, and \$1,182 billion of domestic securities held in the SOMA were pledged as collateral.
+At December 31, 2013, no investments denominated in foreign currencies were pledged as collateral.